 You love cardio but know you should do weights too (or vice versa), and forcing yourself to do an entire workout you don't enjoy can be tedious (and much easier to skip).
 Circuit training offers the best of both worlds by allowing you to combine intervals of high-intensity cardio with heavy weight lifting for a comprehensive-and seriously kick-butt-workout.

 Thanks to the many benefits of high-intensity interval training (HIIT) and heavy weight lifting, circuit training kicks your fat-burning furnace into high gear.
 You'll torch more calories in 20 minutes than you would in an entire hour on the elliptical reading a magazine.
 Plus, the afterburn effect will have you torching calories for up to 48 hours after your workout ends.

 Waiting in line for your favorite machine or trying to avoid conversation with the chatty musclehead camped out by the dumbbells are fast ways to kill your motivation.
 With circuit training, it's easy to swap out one station for a different exercise and still get the same great workout.

 Have you ever been curious about a new piece of equipment but weren't sure how to use it well enough for an entire workout?
-Circuit training allows you to mix in short bits using cutting-edge gym tools such as the TRX, Bosu, or kettlebells so you can get comfortable with new equipment without having to commit to an entire workout with the tool.
+Circuit training allows you to mix in an assortment of moves using gym equipment such as the TRX, Bosu, or kettlebells so you can get comfortable with new equipment without having to commit to an entire workout with the tool.

-Because circuit training is such a flexible format, the options in how you set up your workout are limitless.
+Because circuit training is such a flexible format, the options in how you organize your workout are limitless.
 Whether you like to stick to one routine for a while to measure your progress or prefer mixing it up every time you go to the gym, having a plan will make you more confident and efficient.
 Need a few ideas to get started?
-Check out our article on how to create the perfect circuit here!
+Here's a guide on how to create the perfect circuit training workout.